The “Hope” of the Hopeless

 In the thrice-familiar Cantina Bar sequence, Luke is pestered by several of the local inhabitants.
 He serves as witness to Obi-Wan’s skill with the lightsaber as the old gent slices off a malefactor’s arm.
 This attracts the unwanted attention of Storm Troopers nearby.
 Shortly afterward, Chewbacca (Peter Mayhew) and Han Solo (Harrison Ford), their “pilot,” introduce themselves to Ben and Luke.
 Haggling over the price of their venture, Han finally accepts their offer.
 Now all the adventure seekers have to do is sell their Landspeeder.

 Not wanting to regurgitate every nook and cranny of the plot, we move on to an inserted scene with Han Solo and Jabba the Hutt — or more correctly, a digitally-enhanced Jabba (or “DEJ”) speaking in Huttese.
 To these eyes, there is something unreal about this CGI-created slug.
-British-born actor Ian McNeice, who portrayed the vicious Baron Harkonnen in the Sci-Fi Channel’s excellent adaptation of Frank Herbert’s Dune, was hired to stand in for the repugnant Hutt.
-This scene, while easily dispensable, does serve to explain why Jabba had it in for Solo: he owes him quite a lot of money.
+British-born actor Ian McNeice, who portrayed the vicious Baron Harkonnen in the Sci-Fi Channel’s excellent year 2000 adaptation of Frank Herbert’s Dune, was hired to stand in for the repugnant Hutt.
+This scene, while easily dispensable, does serve to explain why Jabba had it in for Solo: he owes the slimy slug quite a lot of money.

 Also making his screen debut is the notorious bounty hunter Boba Fett, who is part of Jabba’s advance guard, to include the green-skinned creature known as Greedo (Paul Blake), an aptly chosen moniker for such a loathsome smuggler.
 In the previous scene, Greedo gets blown away by Han Solo in the Cantina Bar at the Mos Eisley spaceport.
 What a way to go!